DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 Now that we have all the individual pieces of the puzzle, it's time to put everything together.
 If you're not familiar with *n8n*, it's a powerful, low-code workflow automation tool that allows you to connect various apps, services, and APIs to streamline processes and automate tasks efficiently.

-This is the command I run to spin it up (in a daemon):
+This is the command I run to spin it up:

 ```
 /usr/bin/docker run --rm \